Settlement between Epstein, Prince Andrew accuser now public

 He said he has “no recollection” of ever meeting her.

 The interview was widely panned by critics who said Andrew seemed insensitive to Epstein’s victims.
-Afterward, the prince was made to step back from royal duties.
+Afterward, the prince stepped back from royal duties.

-A message was left with a spokesperson for Giuffre’s lawyers and with Brettler.
+A message seeking comment was left with a spokesperson for Giuffre’s lawyers and with Brettler.

-Epstein, 66, killed himself in August 2019 as he awaited a sex trafficking trial in a federal Manhattan lockup.
+Epstein, 66, killed himself in August 2019 as he awaited trial in the U.S. on sex trafficking charges that didn’t involve Andrew.

-His former girlfriend, Ghislaine Maxwell, 60, was convicted last week in Manhattan on sex trafficking and conspiracy charges after a month-long trial.
+His former girlfriend, Ghislaine Maxwell, 60, was convicted last week in Manhattan on sex trafficking and conspiracy charges related to several women after a month-long trial.
+Giuffre was not one of the alleged victims in that case.

 Judge Alison J. Nathan, who presided over the trial, asked lawyers on both sides to suggest when a sentencing date should be set and when a trial should be scheduled on perjury charges that were severed from the other charges Maxwell faced.